CEA Tutorial Section 3: Resources

 What is the difference between professional certification and a certificate program?

-Professional certification is the voluntary process by which a non-governmental entity grants a time-limited recognition and use of a credential to an individual after verifying that he or she has met predetermined and standardized criteria.* ASHA's Certificate of Clinical Competence is a professional certification.
+According to the National Organization for Competency Assurance "professional certification is the voluntary process by which a non-governmental entity grants a time-limited recognition and use of a credential to an individual after verifying that he or she has met predetermined and standardized criteria.* ASHA's Certificate of Clinical Competence is a professional certification.

 A certificate program is a training program on a specialized topic for which participants receive certification after completing the course and passing an assessment instrument.
 Note: This is not to be confused with the commonly used "certificate of attendance" given at the completion of many continuing education courses to validate attendance.